temporalio/documentation/README.md

 This repository contains Temporal's documentation.

-The source of this documentation is available for public use and public contributions.
+The source of this documentation is available to the public for individual and commercial use.

 You can view the published documentation at https://docs.temporal.io.